 - do eat regularly and go for real food, not crap

 - do consult your physician and PT

 Which Medicine Ball Is Right For You

-Cheaper medicine ball do not have handles but are made from the same rubber and have a firm grip even when palms are sweating.
+Cheaper medicine balls do not have handles but are made from the same rubber and have a firm grip even when palms are sweating.

-What is so great with med balls is that you can do the regular body motions, rotate sideways, lean back and forward.
+What is so great with med balls is that you can do the regular body motions, rotate sideways, and lean back, and forward.
 When you will do these holding a med ball you will feel how inner muscles get some of the weight and do core workouts.